noskoski/postfix_saslquota/README.md

-last_auth.py
+POSTIFX_SASLQUOTA

 Objective:

-Use Postfix access control to save the last sasl authentication (smtps or submission )  (date, not datetime ) of an user in mysql
+Use Postfix access control to limit sender quantities in a period of time